Close

 What is VAT Registration?

-Value Added Tax registration is a compulsory process for manufacturers primarily engaged in producing goods and services.
+Value Added Tax registration is a compulsory process for manufacturers primarily producing goods and services.
 It involves formally listing a company with the government as an entity eligible for Value Added Tax refunds.

 Online Procedure for VAT Registration